-So perhaps it’s no surprise that according to the latest research by Clarizen, 35% of people now contend that meetings are a “waste of time”, and that 60% of people admit to “multitasking” mid-meeting.
+So perhaps it’s no surprise that according to research by Clarizen, 35% of people now contend that meetings are a “waste of time”, and that 60% of people admit to “multitasking” mid-meeting.
 And it gets worse — almost half of all people would explicitly prefer any other unpleasant activity (even watching paint dry or waiting at the DMV!) than sit through another status meeting.

 To drive the point home, Clarizen’s produced a sharp infographic on just how little people value their meetings — see for yourself:

 Today most anyone interested in improving the way we hold meetings has read all the standard advice.
 Have an agenda.
 Schedule no more than 20 minutes.
 No more than 10 people in the room.
 And seriously, stick to the agenda.

 That may help make your meetings run faster, but nothing in there guarantees they run any better.
 Even if you follow all that advice, you’re still stuck in the same meeting rut — trying to present an idea to a room full of people with varying agendas, none of whom is likely as knowledgeable on the subject (or at the least, on your proposal for the subject) as you are.